MyNihongo/JapaneseData/GrammarMarkdown/67_honorific_expressions.md

-Honorific expressions (尊敬語) are the most polite expressions which are used to exalt the subject of the sentence, therefore, the position of the subject becomes higher while the position of others (usually the speaker) remains below the position of the subject.
-Therefore, the honorific expressions are used for describing other persons' actions and never for own actions.
+Honorific expressions (尊敬語) are used to describe actions of another person who is respected by the speaker (teacher, boss, customer, etc.), therefore, honorific expressions are never used for actions of the speaker (see the [humble expressions](192) to describe actions of the speaker).
 In the following example the first sentence is correct (OK) since it describes an action of a teacher, but the second sentence is wrong (✕) since it describes an action of the speaker.

 >**先生**はお待ちになります。(OK) Teacher waits.